Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Introduction

 To address these challenges, we propose a \textbf{human-centred behavioral deviation framework} that provides a natural benchmark for fairly comparing model-human alignment across distortion types on a common scale.
-Rather than using distortion-specific parameters (Figure~\ref{fig:illustration}), we place them on a shared scale anchored in human perceptual difficulty (Figure~\ref{fig:spectrum}B).
-We operationalise this using the effect size Glass's $\Delta$~\cite{hedges1981distribution} applied to accuracy logits -- the deviation of human performance from undistorted stimuli, which we term the reference distribution.
-We refer to this quantity as \textbf{the OOD score}.
-With this, we redefine OOD for humans as deviation from this reference condition that impairs human perception in quantifiable, graded ways.
-Moreover, for cognitive science, defining OOD in terms of human perceptual difficulty provides a principled way to control task difficulty across conditions, enabling systematic investigation of individual differences in visual processing strategies that would be confounded by arbitrary distortion parameters~\cite{kayargadde1996perceptual}.
+Rather than using distortion-specific parameters (Figure~\ref{fig:spectrum}A), we place them on a shared scale anchored in human perceptual difficulty (Figure~\ref{fig:spectrum}C).
+We operationalise this \textbf{OOD score} using the effect size Glass's $\Delta$~\cite{hedges1981distribution} applied to accuracy logits -- deviation of human performance from undistorted stimuli, which we term the reference distribution.
+With this, we define OOD for humans as deviation from the reference condition, providing a quantitative scale we call the perceptual OOD spectrum.
+Defining OOD in terms of human perceptual difficulty provides a principled way to control task difficulty across conditions, enabling systematic investigation of visual processing strategies that would be confounded by arbitrary distortion parameters~\cite{kayargadde1996perceptual}.

 Our analysis is conducted on the \textit{modelvshuman} dataset~\cite{geirhos2021partial}, which contains human core object recognition performance on systematically distorted images.
 To preview the results, our approach reveals that a perceptual OOD spectrum contains distinct regions that reflect different regimes of human information processing.
 We evaluate models within near- and far-OOD regions, showing distinct model-human alignment patterns across regimes: Vision-Language Models (VLMs)~\cite{radford2021learning} show the most consistent alignment across regimes, whereas Vision Transformer models (ViTs)~\cite{dosovitskiy2020image} achieve higher alignment than Convolutional Neural Networks (CNNs)~\cite{simonyan2014very} in near-OOD but the reverse pattern for far-OOD.
-In sum, this work introduces a human-centred framework to appropriately compare human and model error profiles, and offer an empirical characterisation of how different model architectures align with human perception across regimes.
+However, despite strong alignment in some models, human–human alignment remains a ceiling that no model approaches, indicating that the visual features humans rely on overlap more with each other than with those exploited by models.
+In sum, this work introduces a human-centred framework to appropriately compare human and model error profiles, and offer an empirical characterization of how different architectures align with human perception across regimes.